Battle of Guningtou: Battle

 A formation of PLA wooden junks en route to Kinmen during the Battle of Kuningtou, October 1949.

 On 15 October, the PLA captured Guangzhou, and the ROC 12th Army Corps was placed under the command of the Southeast Military and Political Office.
 Chen Cheng immediately ordered Hu Lien to lead the 19th and 67th Armies to redeploy to Chusan.
 On 16 October, Tang Enbo, Chairman of the Fujian Provincial Government and Commander of the Xiamen Garrison, relocated his headquarters to Kinmen.
 While Hu Lien's forces were still en route by sea, the PLA suddenly captured Xiamen on 17 October.

 Chen Cheng assessed that the defences on Kinmen were critically weak and that if the island were lost, the entire coastal region would be compromised, and even Taiwan itself would come under direct threat.
 He, therefore, dispatched envoys to Guangzhou to seek Chiang Kai-shek's approval, with Wang Shih-chieh personally presenting the situation.
-At the time, Chiang Kai-shek was preparing to fly to Chungking to organize military affairs in the southwest of Mainland China, but upon receiving Chen Cheng's report, he diverted to Taipei instead.
+At the time, Chiang Kai-shek was preparing to fly to Chungking to organise military affairs in the southwest of Mainland China, but upon receiving Chen Cheng's report, he diverted to Taipei instead.
 Chen Cheng then modified his original deployment orders, instructing Hu Lien to redirect the second convoy already at sea to reinforce Kinmen.
 With Chiang's approval, Chen Cheng also transferred the ROC 19th Army (under Major General Liu Yün-Han, comprising the 13th, 14th, and 18th Divisions) to further bolster Kinmen's defences.

 Following the fall of Xiamen, the PLA's 10th Army Corps continued advancing, capturing Shihching, Lienho, Greater Tatan, Lesser Tatan, and Aotou north of Kinmen.
 On 18 October, under pressure from higher command, the PLA's 28th Army issued deployment orders to assault Kinmen: six regiments, comprising the entirety of the 82nd Division and elements from the 84th and 85th Divisions, were to attack in two echelons.
 Upon securing Kinmen, two regiments of the 85th Division were assigned to capture Lesser Kinmen.
 The operation was initially scheduled to commence on 20 October.

 At this time, the PLA's 10th Army Corps urged the 28th Army to accelerate preparations and called for the concentration of all available vessels to support the crossing.
 However, the severe shortages in transport ships caused the planned attack to be postponed to 23 October.

 On 22 October, the acting Director of the Fuzhou Pacification Office, Tang Enbo, issued an order stating that "all units on Kinmen shall be placed under the unified command of Lee Liang-Jung of the 22nd Army Corps until the arrival of Commander Hu Lien of the 12th Army Corps."
 That evening, the ROC 19th Army arrived off Kinmen, but inefficiencies in landing operations caused only half of the troops to have disembarked by the evening of 24 October.